tom171296/run-stryker-net/README.md

 # File: .github/workflows/mutation-test.yaml

 on:
-  # Run the mutation tests when chages are pushed to the main branch
+  # Run the mutation tests when changes are pushed to the main branch
   push:
     branches:
       - 'main'